khimo/khimo.github.io/bli-guides/_help_drivers/qmotion-qis.md

 -------------------------
 Communication with QMotion QIS Shades it's made through serial communication via an RS485 interface.
 Since Beolink Gateway supports only RS232 serial communication using a USB adapter, an RS232-RS485 converter will be needed for establishing the communication.

-Channel settings are:
-* _Poll Interval_ : Polling interval for status request (default to 30 seconds).

 Available resources
 --------------------------------